brucehtai/AeroStage-Beta/README.md

 4. Add the VST adapter in foobar2000 DSP Manager.
 5. Select AeroStage Beta and choose one of the six levels.

-## Feedback requested

-Please report:

-- headphone model
-- DAC/amp or audio interface
-- music used for testing
-- favorite level
-- best level for natural tone
-- best level for spatial texture
-- best level for long listening comfort
-- any clipping, loading, or host problems

-## AeroStage Pro

-This public beta contains six levels selected for most music listeners.
-A larger AeroStage Pro version with the full level set can be kept as a premium/audiophile edition.